ranjitjhala/flux-tutorial/typ/ch08_traits.typ

 }
 ```

-_Hooray!_ Now, when you click the check button, flux will complain about the
+_Hooray!_ Now, when you click the check button, Flux will complain about the
 last call to `get_first` because the slice `s2` is _not_ `valid` for the index `0`!
-To do so, flux _specialized_ the specification of `get_first` (which required
+To do so, Flux _specialized_ the specification of `get_first` (which required
 `container` to be `valid` for `0`) with the actual _definition_ of `valid` for
 slices (which requires that `0 < size`) and the actual `size` for `s2` (which is `0`).
-As `0 < 0` is false, flux rejects the code at compile time.
+As `0 < 0` is false, Flux rejects the code at compile time.

 == Indexing Strings with Ranges